Aftercare facial feminization surgery

 After facelift and jaw reduction and chin recontouring

 - Facemask — The facemask provided is meant to give support to the soft tissues of your face after surgery.
 It keeps them in their desired position, prevents dead spaces and the creation of scar tissue in them and reduces postoperative swelling.
-The facemask should be worn 24 hours a day during the first week.
+The facemask should be worn 24 hours a day during the 3 days.
 That is really important for the proper re-attachment of the chin muscle to the bone.
 Only during eating and showering it can be removed for a short while.
 Dr van de Ven will tell you during the preoperative consultation whether the facemask should be worn afterward or not.
 It can be washed at 60°C.

 - Soft food — If you had a sliding genioplasty (= detaching the chin bone from the lower jaw, sliding it back or forward and screwing it in place) you should not put force on your lower jaw during the first 4 weeks after surgery as it could break in the chin area.
 During these 4 weeks you shouldn’t eat raw meat or bite apples etc. Eat pasta or rice, well-cooked vegetables, and soft meat.
 Those shouldn’t pose any problems.

-- If you didn’t have a chin height reduction you might still choose to eat soft food during the first few days because of the wounds and swelling on the inside of your mouth, but you can basically eat whatever you like.
+- If you didn’t have a sliding genioplasty you might still choose to eat soft food during the first few days because of the wounds and swelling on the inside of your mouth, but you can basically eat whatever you like.

 After nose feminization surgery

-- Nose cast —A nose cast is placed on your nose and fixed with tape.
-It should stay on the nose for one week.
+- Aluminum cast — An aluminum cast will be placed on your nose and adhered with tape.
+It should stay on the nose for a week.

-- Appearance— Your nose will regain its normal appearance very soon, but the definitive results of the rhinoplasty can only be fully appreciated after six months.
+- Result — Your nose will regain its normal appearance very soon, but the definitive results of the rhinoplasty can only be fully appreciated after six months.
 The tip is the area that takes the longest to acquire its new shape, sometimes even up to a year.